 Biography and education

 In 2008 I graduated from Texas State University with a Bachelor of Arts degree double majoring in Philosophy and Political Science.
-Initially I planed on going to law school, but decided to work for a nonprofit for a year before deciding to pursue a teaching certification.
+My initial plan was to go to law school, but decided to work for a nonprofit for a year before deciding to pursue a teaching certification.
 In 2012 I completed a Texas Teaching Certification in Math grades 8 - 12 from Texas State University.
 While completing my teaching certification, I worked in the math department as a student grader and classroom assistant.
 I also worked as a substitute teacher at this time and yoga teacher at Campus Rec TXST.

 Teaching Interests